IBM/credit-risk-workshop-cpd/workshop/data-visualization-and-refinery/README.md

 If the emtpy rows show up, you can remove them.

-* Choose the Operation *Remove empty rows*, select the *STREETADDRESS* column, and click `Apply`:
+* Choose the Operation *Remove empty rows*, select the *StreetAddress* column, and click `Apply`:

 ![Remove empty rows](../.gitbook/assets/images/dr/dr-remove-empty-rows.png)

 Let's say we've decide that there are features (columns) that we don't want to use later in our Machine Learning model.
-We'll remove the `FIRSTNAME,LASTNAME,EMAIL,STREETADDRESS,CITY,STATE,POSTALCODE` columns.
+We'll remove the `FirstName,LastName,Email,StreetAddress,City,State,PostalCode` columns.

 * For each columnn to be removed, go to `Operation` -> `Remove` and choose the column.
 Click `Next` and then `Apply`.
 The columns will be removed.